Stellar nucleosynthesis: History

 Hoyle's theory was extended to other processes, beginning with the publication of the 1957 review paper "Synthesis of the Elements in Stars" by Margaret Burbidge, Geoffrey Burbidge, William Alfred Fowler and Fred Hoyle, more commonly referred to as the B^{2}FH paper.
-This review paper collected and refined earlier research into a heavily cited picture that gave promise of accounting for the observed relative abundances of the elements; but it did not itself enlarge Hoyle's 1954 picture for the origin of primary nuclei as much as many assumed, except in the understanding of nucleosynthesis of those elements heavier than iron by neutron capture.
-Significant improvements were made by Alastair G. W. Cameron and by Donald D. Clayton.
-In 1957 Cameron presented his own independent approach to nucleosynthesis, informed by Hoyle's example, and introduced computers into time-dependent calculations of evolution of nuclear systems.
+This review paper synthesized information from across fields of nuclear physics, stellar evolution and abundance of the elements to create the foundation of a theory of stellar nucleosynthesis.
+In 1957 Alastair G. W. Cameron, working independently showed the Oddo–Harkins even-odd abundance rule would follow from processes outlined by the B^{2}FH paper.
 Clayton calculated the first time-dependent models of the s-process in 1961 and of the r-process in 1965, as well as of the burning of silicon into the abundant alpha-particle nuclei and iron-group elements in 1968, and discovered radiogenic chronologies for determining the age of the elements.

 Cross section of a supergiant showing nucleosynthesis and elements formed.

 Key reactions

 A version of the periodic table indicating the origins – including stellar nucleosynthesis – of the elements.
+All elements above 103 are omitted from this table and they are produced only by human synthesis.

 The most important reactions in stellar nucleosynthesis: